 Are there any benefits you’ve found in raising your own flock of chickens?
-Any struggles or downsides of raising chickens that you’ve experienced?
-Share with us in the comments below!
-And, don’t miss our San Diego regulations for backyard chickens info!
+Any struggles or downsides of raising chickens that you've experienced?
+Let us know on Facebook.
+And, don't miss our San Diego regulations for backyard chickens info!

 Our team can attest to the superiority of fresh eggs!
 Laid mere minutes before being fried sunny side up in our cast iron pans, fresh eggs are delectable.
 Truly free range, well-loved eggs taste so much better.
 You also don't need to wash off your eggs if you keep clean nesting boxes which means no need to refrigerate if kept in a shaded, dry location.
 Just rinse them off before cracking and cooking!